Kami-code/HandsOnVLM-release/README.md

 ## File Structure
 The file structure is listed as follows:

-`hoi-forecast`: dataset code and helper functions for handsonvlm and hoi-forecast
+`hoi-forecast/`: dataset code and helper functions for handsonvlm and hoi-forecast

 `handsonvlm/`: model and training code for handsonvlm